AubinP/AIES-Screen/README.md

 # aies
 aies is a Qt project.
-Coonect to a DB, show captors, hours and web pages on a screen.
+Connect to a DB, show captor value, hours and web pages on a screen.